Dog Anxiety Medication Pros & Cons: The Best Ways To Help Your Dog

 CBD Oil

-You may have heard of people using CBD products to take the edge off their anxiety.
+You may have heard of people using CBD products to take the edge off their stress.
 Short for cannabidiol, CBD is one of many compounds known as cannabinoids found in hemp and marijuana plants.

 CBD oil works by interacting with the endocannabinoid system (ECS), a group of receptors throughout the central nervous system of mammals.
 When introduced to the ECS of an anxious dog, CBD binds to these receptors, helping to bring the body and mind back into balance.
 The result is a calmer, happier pup.